jlmelville/smallvis/docs/tee.md

 I don't know if the connection between early exaggeration in t-SNE and the homotopy method is established elsewhere.

-As usual, un-normalized methods prove to be time-consuming to optimize, using the initialization and optimization methods that work well for t-SNE.
+As usual, un-normalized methods prove to be time-consuming to optimize using the initialization and optimization methods that work well for t-SNE.
 If a method has a way to balance attractive and repulsive interactions (as t-EE does), difficulty optimizing may be a sign that some re-balancing would help.